Gretchen Keppel-Aleks

-Gretchen Keppel-Aleks is an American scientist and assistant professor at the University of Michigan in the College of Engineering's department of Climate and Space Sciences and Engineering.
+Gretchen Keppel-Aleks is an American scientist and associate professor at the University of Michigan in the College of Engineering's department of Climate and Space Sciences and Engineering.
 She primarily focuses on Earth's climate and the effects of greenhouse gasses on Earth's atmosphere.
+Keppel-Aleks has been named a Kavli Fellow by the U.S. National Academy of Sciences.

 Career and research

 Career history

 Keppel-Aleks began her academic career working as a research assistant during both her undergraduate and graduate and studies (at Massachusetts Institute of Technology and later California Institute of Technology).
 Currently, Keppel-Aleks works as a research assistant at the University of Michigan.
 She works in the department of Climate and Space Sciences and Engineering (2013–Present).

 Under the supervision of Paul O. Wennberg, Keppel-Aleks completed her dissertation (Ph.D.) in 2012.
 Her thesis, titled "Constraints on the global carbon budget from variations in total column carbon dioxide", examines the importance of evaluating patterns of CO2 when predicting models of global climate change.